Node JS

 Getting started after deploying NodeJS

-After you created a Server, you can navigate to its public IPv4 address to see the sample application live.
+After you created a Pod, you can navigate to its public IPv4 address to see the sample application live.

 Using MongoDB Database